sanazy/Persian-Car-Licence-Plate-Detection-and-Recognition/README.md

 #### Step 2.2.3:

+After training the model using yolov7, in this step, a pipeline is created for two main steps of the project.
+First, detecting the license plate and second recognizing the character and numbers of plate for test images.
+The code written for this part is mainly get from [`detect.py`](https://github.com/augmentedstartups/yolov7/blob/main/detect.py) file of yolov7 codes.

+In the image below, the result of some of the abovementioned steps for correctly recognized license plates are shown:

 <p align="center">
   <img src="https://github.com/sanazy/Persian-Car-Licence-Plate-Detection-and-Recognition/blob/main/images/ocr_yolov7_table.png" width=900/>
 </p>

+Problems:

 Note: For this step, `LPR-using-yolov7.ipynb` is used.

 ## Conclusion and Future Work

+Last words:

 - Annotate more data for OCR
 - Gather more data as test set